vseryakov/backendjs/README.md

 ## Messages
 The messaging API allows sending and receiving messages between accounts, it supports text and images.
 All new messages arrive into the bk_messsage table, the inbox.
 The client may keep messages there as new, delete or archive them.
-Archiving means transfering messages into the bk_archive table.
+Archiving means transferring messages into the bk_archive table.
 All sent messages are kept in the bk_sent table.

 This is implemented by the `messages` module from the core.
 To enable this functionality specify `-allow-modules=bk_messages`.